Chalarangelo/30-seconds-of-code/content/snippets/js/s/bottom-visible.md

 ---
-title: Check if bottom of page is visible
+title: Check if the bottom of the page is visible using JavaScript
+description: Check if bottom of page is visible
-type: snippet
+type: tip
 language: javascript
 tags: [browser]
 cover: hiking-walking
+excerpt: If you've ever needed to check if the bottom of the page is visible, this snippet will help you do just that.
-dateModified: 2020-10-22
+dateModified: 2024-06-01
 ---

-Checks if the bottom of the page is visible.
+A very common need in web development is to check if the bottom of the page is visible.
+This can be useful for lazy loading content, infinite scrolling, or other similar features.
+While JavaScript does't provide a built-in check method or property for this, all you need to implement it yourself is a little math.

+Given an HTML element, you can use `Element.scrollHeight` to get the **total height** of the element, and `Element.clientHeight` to get the **height of the visible part** of the element.
+Applying that to the `Document.documentElement` will give you the height of the entire page and the height of the visible part of the page.

-- Use `Window.scrollY`, `Element.scrollHeight` and `Element.clientHeight` to determine if the bottom of the page is visible.
+Then, using `Window.scrollY`, you can get the **current scroll position** of the window.
+Finally, by adding the client height and scroll position, you can determine if the bottom of the page is visible.

 ```js
 const bottomVisible = () =>